-Section 6.1 In General
+Section 7.1 In General

-The IETF Trust shall indemnify any person who is a party to a proceeding because such person is or was a Trustee or Officer against liability incurred in the proceeding, and shall advance funds to pay for or reimburse the reasonable expenses of such person, including reasonable attorney fees, actually incurred by such person in connection with such proceeding, in accordance with and to the full extent permitted by Delaware law as in effect at the time of adoption of these bylaws or as amended from time to time.
+The IETF IPMC shall indemnify any person who is a party to a proceeding because such person is or was a Director or Officer against liability incurred in the proceeding, and shall advance funds to pay for or reimburse the reasonable expenses of such person, including reasonable attorney fees, actually incurred by such person in connection with such proceeding, in accordance with and to the full extent permitted by Delaware law as in effect at the time of adoption of these bylaws or as amended from time to time.

-The IETF Trust shall have the power to indemnify any person who is or was an employee or agent of the IETF Trust or who is or has served at the request of the IETF Trust as an employee or agent of another corporation, partnership, joint venture, IETF Trust or other enterprise, in accordance with and to the full extent permitted by Delaware law as in effect at the time of adoption of these Bylaws or as amended from time to time.
+The IETF IPMC shall have the power to indemnify any person who is or was an employee or agent of the IETF IPMC or who is or has served at the request of the IETF IPMC as an employee or agent of another corporation, partnership, joint venture, IETF IPMC or other enterprise, in accordance with and to the full extent permitted by Delaware law as in effect at the time of adoption of these Bylaws or as amended from time to time.

-Section 6.2 Insurance
+Section 7.2 Insurance

+The IETF IPMC shall be required to provide Directors and Officers Insurance on behalf of its current Directors and Officers.

-The IETF Trust may, in its sole and absolute discretion, purchase and maintain insurance on behalf of any person who is or was a Trustee, Officer, employee, or agent to the full extent permitted by the Delaware law as in effect at the time of adoption of these bylaws or as amended from time to time.
+In addition, the IETF IPMC may, in its sole and absolute discretion, purchase and maintain insurance on behalf of any person who is or was a Director, Officer, employee, or agent in connection with their official duties (except in connection with a claim against them brought by the IETF IPMC) to the full extent permitted by the Delaware law as in effect at the time of adoption of these By-laws or as amended from time to time.

-ARTICLE VII.
+ARTICLE VIII.

 BOOKS AND RECORDS